onpreya-kswk/Olist-ecommerce-insights/README.md

 *Shows the top 15 of 61 categories with 30+ orders.
 The other 46 were left out to keep the chart readable, and a separate 9 categories were dropped earlier for having fewer than 30 orders to trust.*

-### Chart 2: Average installment vs average price by category
+### Chart 2: Average installments vs average price by category

 ![Q3-2](./Q3-2.png)